Six Rights of Root Cause Analysis [Root Cause Analysis Best Practices]

 - Picking from a list of causes

-We started the development of the Root Cause Tree® Diagram back in the 1980s.
+We started the development of the Root Cause Tree® Diagram in the 1980s.
 The Root Cause Tree® Diagram is based on human factors research/principles from Mark Paradies’ work at the University of Illinois and equipment reliability best practices from the Nuclear Navy.
 But there is more.
 There are 30 years of research and development.
-Read more about the Root Cause Tree® Diagram’s development HERE.
+Read more about the Root Cause Tree® Diagram’s development HERE and HERE.

-And the tree is supported by the Root Cause Tree® Dictionary, which helps investigators consistently find the real root causes of problems.
+The Root Cause Tree® Diagram is supported by the Root Cause Tree® Dictionary, which helps investigators consistently find the real root causes of problems.

 4th Root Cause Analysis Best Practice